 1

-Korean street toast is packed with egg, cabbage, carrot, ham, and cheese between slices of buttery toasted bread.
-It makes a popular Korean breakfast sandwich and making at home is easy.
+Korean street toast is made with egg, vegetables, ham, and cheese layered between buttery toasted bread.
+The unique blend of condiments delivers a delicious sweet and savory flavor.

 Gimmari are crispy Korean fried seaweed rolls and a common Korean street food.
 Seasoned glass noodles are wrapped in seaweed, and deep-fried to golden crisp.